-Pupils are fully aware of the objectives within a scheme of work and each lesson and are aware of their individual progress within this.
-A range of strategies are used to promote self assessment including the "Traffic Light System" or "Smiley Face System" which are used throughout the School.
+Pupils are fully aware of the objectives within a scheme of work and each lesson, and are aware of their individual progress within this.
+A range of strategies are used to promote self-assessment including the "Traffic Light System" or "Smiley Face System".
 Self-assessed target setting also takes place for English, Maths and Science.